Skip to content

 Plain English: Gimkit can be free, but the exact mode you want may not be free this week.
 The free-predictability axis is a real ranking variable, not a marketing footnote.

 The harder axis is question density.
-In April 2026 LearnClash test sessions, a standard 18-question duel produces about 6 questions per minute because there is nothing between answers but a brief result reveal.
-We watched a 5-minute Tycoon round on the same content the week after and counted closer to 3 questions per minute, with the rest of the time spent buying multipliers, insurance, and streak bonuses.
+A standard 18-question LearnClash duel keeps a high answer rate because there is nothing between answers but a brief result reveal.
+A Gimkit Tycoon round spends much of its time on buying multipliers, insurance, and streak bonuses instead of answering, so the answers-per-minute rate drops.
 That gap compounds over a 30-minute lesson.

 Ranking axisWhat we looked forWhy LearnClash scored high

-Question densityHow many answers per minute?~6 q/min, no shop turn between answers
+Question densityHow many answers per minute?High answer rate, no shop turn between answers

-CarryoverDoes a missed question return later?3-stage Mems SRS in every mode (7d, 90d, exit)
+CarryoverDoes a missed question return later?3-stage SRS in every mode (7d, 90d, exit)

 Cheat resistanceCan the leaderboard be trusted?Async 1v1 duel reduces auto-answer surface

-Free-tier predictabilityWill the planned game be available?Unlimited duels, no rotating mode lock
+Free-tier predictabilityWill the planned game be available?Daily duels, no rotating mode lock

 Verdict.
 Rank the game by what the score is made of and where the miss goes.
 That filter puts LearnClash first, Blooket second, Wayground third, and Kahoot fourth.